 Using a mini table saw sled

-- Make sure the runners nicely fit and slide in the table saw tracks
+- Double-check that the runners fit snugly and slide smoothly in the table saw tracks, ensuring accurate and straight cuts.

-- Set the stopper in the desired position and lock it
+- Position the stopper at the desired location, and lock it securely to ensure consistent cutting lengths.

-- Insert the workpiece in the saw sled and gently press it against the saw sled fence
+- Insert your workpiece into the saw sled, gently pressing it against the saw sled fence to guarantee a straight, precise cut.

-- Set the height of the table saw blade
+- Adjust the height of the table saw blade to match the thickness of your workpiece, ensuring a clean cut through the material.

 📌 Found this post useful and inspiring?